 Communicating with one’s watchmaker or the company servicing a watch is critical.
 If you do not want parts replaced or the watch polished, you absolutely must tell them.
 Even if you do, mistakes can happen where watches were accidentally polished or had other aesthetic alterations done that significantly damaged the piece’s value and could not be undone.

 Having irreparable mistakes made during the service of a watch can bring a collector to tears, which is why a trusted relationship with a watchmaker is essential.
 Collectors can be more protective of their relationships with a trusted watchmaker than parents with a trusted nanny!

 6. Is professional polishing a good idea?

-If you are keen to maintain the value of your watch, as well as choosing a suitable watchmaker to service your piece, you need to tell them exactly what you want doing to it: ‘With watches, originality is paramount, but some professionals will have a sense of a watch’s legacy and want to restore its original appearance,’ Wind warns.
+If you are keen to maintain the value of your watch, as well as choosing a suitable watchmaker to service your piece, you need to tell them exactly what you want doing to it.
+Originality is paramount, but some professionals will have a sense of a watch’s legacy and want to restore its original appearance.

 Restoring a watch to how it used to look can reduce the value of a timepiece, especially if its exterior case is polished, luminous material on a dial is repainted, or original parts are replaced.
 In watch terminology, the case is the outside of a watch, the area naturally most liable to being affected by polishing.